CAcertOrg/cacert-infradocs/docs/systems/emailout.rst

 ----------------------

 .. todo::

-   enable OpenDKIM in Postfix configuration when the DNS record is in place and :doc:`email` is ready for DKIM too or is configured to send mail via emailout.
+   enable OpenDKIM in Postfix configuration when the DNS record is in place and email is ready for DKIM too or is configured to send mail via emailout.

 The OpenDKIM configuration is stored in :file:`/etc/opendkim.conf`.
 The following lines have been added: